Reniori/pulze-mini-tone-generator/README.md

 To let an AI assistant route plain-language tone requests through *your* content, describe what you loaded in a `user_layer.json` next to your recipes (see `user_layer.example.json`).
-The file is informational — it never changes the bytes.
+The same file carries an optional `profile` section — your rig, exclusions, and taste defaults from the skill's starter interview.
+It is informational — it never changes the bytes, only the choices.

 ## As a Claude skill

 `.claude/skills/pulze-tone-generator/SKILL.md` lets Claude compose tones conversationally — ask for "a Pulze tone for …" and it picks the amp/cab/EQ/FX from the catalogs, asks about your Sound Clone / User IR slots when relevant, and writes the file.
+On first run it offers a short, skippable **profile interview** — device and monitoring, instrument and pickups, pedals already on your board (so the AI never duplicates them digitally), slot contents, gate/wet/enable/chain preferences, musical anchors, naming scheme — and stores the answers in `user_layer.json` so every later preset is tuned to your rig from the first word.
+A root `CLAUDE.md` orients Claude Code the same way.
 This is the semantic agent the project was built for, running on the catalogs as its ground truth.

 ## Tests